mchenn3bula/Climate-Model-Emulator-Using-Random-Forest/README.md

 ---

-## 🧠 Final Reflections
+## Final Reflections

 This project highlights the potential and limits of using classical ML models for climate emulation:

-- ✅ High accuracy on in-distribution data
+- High accuracy on in-distribution data
-- ⚠️ Weak generalization across geography and scenarios
+- ⚠Weak generalization across geography and scenarios
-- 🧩 Key takeaways:
+- Key takeaways:
   - Consider spatial encoding or grid-aware architectures
   - Explore temporal models (e.g., LSTMs, transformers)
   - Apply domain adaptation or hybrid physics-ML techniques

 ---

-## 🧑‍💻 Author

-**Zhengyi Chen**
-Master’s in Information Systems | Climate + Data Enthusiast
-📫 n3bula.chen@gmail.com